fluent/fluent-plugin-splunk/README.hec.md

 ### event_key

 Only for raw mode.
-The value specified by this key is sent as event.
+The value specified by this key is sent as an event.
 When `raw` is set to `true`, this parameter is required.

 * fluentd record: `1490924392 {"log": "GET / HTTP/1.1 200"}`